One of the

 haven't forgotten us.

-Southington, Connecticut, Mark grew up in Bridgeport's west end on a dead end street named
+in Bridgeport's west end on a dead end street named after his

-He and his older brother Larry (unrelated to his Executive Producer),
+and his older brother Larry (unrelated to his Executive Producer),

-younger sister Vicki and parents Joe and Arlene enjoyed their
+younger sister Vicki and parents Joe and Arlene enjoyed their modest

-the Bridgeport School System finally adopted a Middle School format, eliminating 7th and
+Bridgeport School System finally adopted a Middle School format,

 For two years he attended Notre Dame HS in

 nearby Fairfield although he finished his high school education back in